Investor

 Climate

-Given the importance of access to energy to support a sustainable development and the greenhouse gas emissions associated with the use of fossil fuels, climate change mitigation is particularly relevant for Vår Energi as one of the largest exporters of gas from the Norwegian Continental Shelf (NCS) representing around 30% of the supply.
-This is a key source of energy for Europe.
+Given the importance of access to energy to support a sustainable development and the greenhouse gas (GHG) emissions associated with the use of fossil fuels, climate change mitigation is particularly relevant for Vår Energi as one of the largest exporters of gas from the Norwegian Continental Shelf (NCS).
+The NCS is a key source of energy for Europe, representing around 30% of the gas supply.

 Balancing the need to ensure access to affordable energy for all while transitioning toward a low-carbon economy is a major challenge both for Vår Energi and for the society in general.